 He reads:

-- Our alignment descriptions for each body type and position.
+- Our alignment notes across body types and positions.

-- Our notes on morning pain changes during test weeks.
+- Morning pain or stiffness changes during test weeks.

-- Pressure and sag patterns for models marketed for back pain relief.
+- Pressure and sag patterns on beds marketed for back-pain relief.

 7.2 How His Comments Shape Our Scores

-When he sees clear patterns, he adds short notes, such as:
+When he sees a clear pattern, he adds short comments such as:

 - From a sleep-medicine perspective, this level of hip sag on our heavier testers could strain the lower back over time.